Clark L. Ziegler, Executive Director

 Nancy I. Blueweiss, Associate General Counsel

-Nancy I. Blueweiss joined MHP as Associate General Counsel in July, 2003, with years of experience as a creditor's rights attorney in litigation, loan workouts, bankruptcy and collection matters.
+Nancy I. Blueweiss joined MHP as Associate General Counsel in July 2003, with years of experience as a creditor's rights attorney in litigation, loan workouts, bankruptcy and collection matters.
 From 1994 through 2003, Nancy was the principal of a boutique business law practice in Boston, and prior to that was a junior partner at Riemer & Braunstein, a Boston creditor's rights firm.
 Nancy received her bachelor's degree with Great Distinction from McGill University and her J.D. from Boston University School of Law.
-She represents MHP on a number of interagency committees, is a member of the Board of Directors of the Lawyers Clearinghouse, chairs the West Newton CDBG Advisory Committee and is a member of the City of Newton Fair Housing Committee.
+She represents MHP on a number of interagency committees and serves on the boards of the Real Estate Bar Association and the Lawyers Clearinghouse.

 Mark A. Curtiss, Managing Director